andrejlukic/lunar-lander-ddqn/README.md

 # Method

-To solve the Lunar Lander problem two very similar deep RL methods were used.
-Deep Q-learning (DQN) is essentially a Q-learning algorithm with an approximation of the Q-value function that receives a state as an input and returns actions with their q-values instead of the old tabular Q-value function that simply maps a state-action pair to a Q value.
-A neural network is used here as a function approximator.
+To solve the Lunar Lander problem two similar deep RL methods were used.
+Deep Q-learning (DQN) is essentially a Q-learning algorithm with an approximation of the Q-value function that receives a state as an input and returns actions with their q-values instead of the tabular Q-value function that simply maps a state-action pair to a Q value.
+A neural network is used as a function approximator.
 In the case of a DQN a single neural network is used for two important steps, choosing agent's actions as well as for evaluating the target Q values.
 This can lead to a so-called maximisation bias which means that a maximum over